The Incoherence Problem

 Engagement begins with a Strategy Call where Dr. Ceruto evaluates the nature of the branding challenge and determines whether the neural identity work is the appropriate intervention.
 Many professionals have invested significantly in external brand development and need to understand why the results have been inconsistent before committing to a different approach.

-The structured process maps the current neural identity landscape — what the default mode network encodes as the operational self-concept, where the gaps exist between internal identity and external projection, and what specific neural patterns maintain those gaps.
-Targeted protocols then rebuild the internal architecture: updating mPFC self-concept encodings, strengthening hippocampal future-self simulation, and calibrating the social self-model so that brand projection becomes a natural expression rather than a managed performance.
+The structured process maps the current neural identity landscape — what the default mode network encodes as operational self-concept.
+This reveals where gaps exist between internal identity and external projection, and what specific neural patterns maintain those gaps.
+Targeted protocols then rebuild the internal architecture: updating medial prefrontal cortex self-concept encodings, strengthening hippocampal future-self simulation, and calibrating the social self-model so that brand projection becomes a natural expression rather than a managed performance.

 The result is not a new content strategy.
 It is a new internal foundation from which all content, all presence, and all professional positioning emerge with coherence that audiences can feel.
 The external brand work — LinkedIn, media, speaking, thought leadership — becomes dramatically more effective when the neural substrate supports it.